How We Came to Be

 The Depot Today

 The Depot now houses a Museum, Restaurant and Gift Shop.
 Open year round, it offers a full calendar of exhibits, special events and family programs.
 The Whistle Stop Gift Shop, the museum gift store, is an excellent source for railroad gifts, WWII Memorabilia and Americana.

 The Museum features exhibits within the Depot’s Women’s Waiting Room, the Baggage Room and the Railway Express Agency building built in 1921.
 Children will love using their binoculars and watching the trains in the Model Train Room.
 The History of the Railroad Yards and Dennison’s Golden Era are highlighted in various exhibits.
 Be sure to take the kids on “Bing’s Scavenger Hunt” throughout the building to find Bing.

 In March of 2007, a new wing opened at the Museum.
 The wing is composed of five railroad coaches attached to the building.
 They include: The Children’s Interactive Railroad Experience Car, the Archival Research Library, our rare WWII Hospital Car, a special Feature Exhibit Car, and a Local History Car.
 The Keystone Theater was also opened to the public.

 Outside, be sure to climb through the caboose and explore the Museum’s collection of Rolling Stock.
 Picnic facilities are available on the platform.
-On Friday evenings in the summer, free concerts are available at the Gazebo.
 Explore our neighbors on the Historic Center Street District, Tuscarawas County’s very first paved road and now a historic district.